Kahe Kai

 No analysis available

-I looked for any mention of a pool, especially a saltwater or saline pool.
-The remarks do not reference a pool at all, so there is no evidence for a salt water pool.
+I searched for any mention of a pool, especially saltwater/saline wording.
+There were no pool references in the public remarks, so there is no evidence for a saltwater pool.

 In-unit laundry appears in only 1 of 20 current MLS listings and is not corroborated by the public remarks.
 Most remarks instead say “community coin laundry on site,” “shared laundry room,” or “laundry facilities,” suggesting the in-unit checkbox may be a one-off or copy/paste entry.
 Confidence is limited because the evidence is sparse and not consistently described by agents.